 Who won Wells vs McGee?

-Jeremiah Wells beat Court McGee by during the prelims of UFC Fight Night: Kattar vs. Emmett, on Saturday 18th June 2022 at Moody Center in Austin.
+Jeremiah Wells beat Court McGee by knockout in the 1st round during the prelims of UFC Fight Night, on Saturday 18th June 2022 at Moody Center in Austin.

 The fight was scheduled to take place over 3 rounds in the Welterweight division, which meant the weight limit was 170 pounds (12.1 stone or 77.1 KG).